flip-flop-foundry/talos-kms-sever/README.md

 * Supported by [Talos Disk Encryption](https://www.talos.dev/v1.11/talos-guides/configuration/disk-encryption/)
 * Works for State, Ephemeral and [UserVolumes](https://www.talos.dev/v1.11/talos-guides/configuration/disk-management/user/)

+## Security

+* The lvm keys are encrypted using AES-256-GCM
+* Each volume get an individual AES-256-GCM key
+* The encrypted lvm keys are stored in a local json file, ideally on an encrypted filesystem
+* Communication with the Talos node is done using TLSv1.3+ only

+### For extra security

+For extra security, be sure to follow these guidelines

+* Only run the KMS server when starting talos nodes, then stop the service
+* Encrypt the filesystem where the KMS server stores the encrypted lvm keys
+* Use a firewall to only allow access to the KMS server from the Talos nodes

 ## Basic Operation

-1. The Talos node boots, determines that a disk needs to be encrypted
+1. The Talos node boots for the first time, determines that a disk needs to be encrypted
 2. The Talos node generates a random lvm key for the disk and sends it to the KMS server in a "seal" request
 3. The KMS server:
     * Collects the node UUID and IP address from the request